atlasd-geo/atlasd/languages/Typescript/Style Guide.md

 ## Comments
 - Use [Typedoc](https://typedoc.org/) conventions with the addition of the following:
-  - @dev: for remarks on refactoring and other development pattern suggestions
+  - `@dev`: for remarks on refactoring and other development pattern suggestions
-- Always use @description when describing what a variable or function is or does.
+- Always use `@description` when describing what a variable or function is or does.
 - Try to write code that doesn't require too many comments to understand.

 ## Variables